-Running a Small Law Firm in Pennsylvania: 5 Owners Share Their Stories
+Running a Small Law Firm in Pennsylvania: Owners’ Perspective

-The common problem of the small law firm owners in Pennsylvania is the feeling of isolation.
+The common problem for small law firm owners in Pennsylvania is the feeling of isolation.
 There are few places to go to ask for help when they encounter challenges.
-One of such places is the Pennsylvania Bar Association.
-But that’s about it.
+One such place is the Pennsylvania Bar Association.
+This issue has become especially relevant after the hit of the pandemic.
+The latter has even caused some Pennsylvanian law firms to close permanently.

-Owen McGrann, the Founding Member of McGrannLAW LLC, in Pittsburgh, PA.
+Owen McGrann, the Founding Member of McGrannLAW LLC in Pittsburgh, PA

 What was the scariest part of starting your own law firm?
 How did you find the courage to go on?

-“The scariest part of opening up your own shop is directly tied to what is most exciting: you’re not using old systems or entrenched models; you are responsible for creating a business in your own image.
+The scariest part of opening up your own shop is directly tied to what is most exciting: you’re not using old systems or entrenched models; you are responsible for creating a business in your own image.
 This was the animating reason I left the world of medium and large law firms.
 Things are “scary” because they involve uncertainty.
-Can I do this?
+Nobody knows how to run a small law firm when they start doing it.
+I just asked myself, “Can I do this?
 Am I crazy for believing there’s a better way to practice law?
-Good god, I’m ditching the billable hour…

 Gaining courage isn’t hard; maintaining the courage is.
 It’s critical to seek out like-minded entrepreneurs who have gone or are going through this same journey.
 There are a lot of us!
 Nearly half of all attorneys are solo.
-Law school shoehorns us into the Law Factory model and we adapt our understanding of the industry to meet those expectations.”
+Law school shoehorns us into the Law Factory model, and we adapt our understanding of the industry to meet those expectations.

-“I’ve done the Law Factory gig, the 100 hour weeks, the sleeping on the floor of my office, the insanity of FaceTime on weekends.
+“I’ve done the Law Factory gig, the 100-hour weeks, the sleeping on the floor of my office, the insanity of FaceTime on weekends.
 You don’t have to live that way.
-Courage is maintained by knowing that on the other end, you can make more money and work 40-hour weeks, with a dog at your feet.”
+Courage is maintained by knowing that on the other end, you can make more money and work 40-hour weeks with a dog at your feet.”

 What do you consider to be the best decision regarding running your law firm you’ve made since the pandemic started?

-“The pandemic merely amplified a decision I had already made: I run a mostly virtual practice.
+The pandemic merely amplified a decision I had already made: I run a mostly virtual practice.
 Thanks to the pandemic, my Zoom consultations have been normalized.
 Here’s a secret: your clients don’t want to come to your stuffy office and feel uncomfortable.
 They dread it.
-Why would you make your client uncomfortable just to show off how fancy your teak-clad conference room is?”
+Why would you make your client uncomfortable just to show off how fancy your teak-clad conference room is?

-“Don’t be afraid to invest in a virtual receptionist and document automation software.
+Don’t be afraid to invest in a virtual receptionist and document automation software.
 Efficiency is critical for small or solo practices.
-Find law firm management software that works for you.”
+Find small law firm management software that works for you.

 “The most important thing is to celebrate failures.
 There will be many, and each one gets you closer to knowing how to do it your way.”